 Reducing road fatalities

 The government is committed to making NSW roads the safest in the country.
-While NSW has seen significant improvements in the level of road trauma over time, road crashes are still a leading cause of death for people under 44 years of age, costing the community around $5.4 billion in 2011.
-Each year there are around 42,000 recorded road crashes in NSW, with more than 26,000 people injured.
+While NSW has seen significant improvements in the level of road trauma over time, road crashes are still a leading cause of death for people between 1 and 44 years of age.
+Road crashes were in the top four causes of death for this age group in NSW in 2017.
+Casualties from road traffic crashes cost the community an estimated $7.5 billion in 2017.
+Each year in NSW there are around 24,000 recorded road crashes with more than 27,000 people injured.
+In 2017, 389 people were killed on NSW roads.